-- " Agency operations which covers items like software and utility bills. - " ITS maintenance for day-to-day maintenance and emergency or extraordinary repairs. - " Capital replacement which is used for proactive replacements before more costly repairs are required.
-This makes up a relatively small portion of the overall budget.
+- " Agency operations which covers items like software, and utility bills. - " ITS maintenance of approximately \$16M / year for day to day maintenance and emergency or extraordinary repairs - " Capital replacement which is used for proactive replacements before more costly repairs are required.
+This makes up a relatively small but of the overall budget.